 Google offers a wide range of “free” and useful online services.
 Thus, the internet giant collects a large amount of information about you, among other things to display the best search results.

-On the Google Search page, you can directly check and delete your search activity, access the most important privacy settings in your Google account and learn how Google Search works with the data you generate.
+Right on the Google search page, you can review and delete your search activity, access the most important privacy settings in your Google account and learn how Google search works with the data you generate.

-By clicking on Settings at the bottom right corner of the Google page, you can see your entire search history.
+By clicking on Settings at the bottom right corner of the Google page, you can find under History your search activity.
 There you can also delete your search queries over a specific period of time, if you wish so.

 Moreover, in Search settings, you can choose in which language your search results should be displayed.

 Under Your data in Search, you can also define whether you want to see personalized advertising or just random advertising.
 It is also the place where you have control over all the Google products you use.
 Further, the Activity settings let you control whether the following data is stored by Google:

 If you just want to delete your browser data, you can do this directly in Chrome: